steveshogren/hugo-blog/content/post/vim-refactoring-patterns.md

 * ```q```  - Stop Recording macro
 * ```33@q``` - Replay 33 times the 'q' macro

-This took me a few seconds to type, and was a lot more interesting!
+This only took me a few seconds to type!
 I was able to run this across the whole file by replaying it the number of lines minus one.
 Because I saved it in the 'q' register, I was able to keep it saved for the whole session, which involved refactoring several dozen similar files.
 I got to re-use the saved macro at least 20 more times in that three hour session!

 I don't think this macro is very complex.
 I would only leave it in the register for a single session, and remake it in the future if needed.
 But if I wanted to